Blog Writing Best Practices for SEO

 Categorize and tag your post.
 Some popular blogging platforms such as WordPress and Wix give you the opportunity to create categories that describe your blog topics.
 You can also tag a few people or terms in the blog article that it makes sense to highlight.
 Choose a category and tags that are consistent with your keyword choice.
 A thematic category might be “Dog Care.”
 Tags might include more specific things like “North Jersey,” “pooper scooper,” and “Cesar Millan.”

-Resubmit the sitemap.
-Once you finish with your changes, resubmit the XML sitemap to Google Search Console.
+Submit the blog to Google.
+Once you finish with your changes, submit URL of the blog article using Google Search Console’s URL Inspection Tool.
 This helps the pages of your website to be more easily found and indexed by Google.
+Here’s how to do this easy, but easily overlooked step: https://www.loebigink.com/how-to-use-the-url-inspection-tool/.

 Share it!
 After you have finished all the steps it takes to complete a great blog post, don’t forget to share it on social media.
 Raise awareness about your blog and get people talking about your web content on Facebook, Twitter, Instagram, and other places online.
 Those who are interested in what you have to say may mention you on the web and create links back to your website, which is very valuable to SEO.
 The more buzz, the better!
 By following these guidelines, you will have a blog set up for success.